 When it comes to Canadian music, few things warm our hearts more than seeing former Searchlight participants continue to do well in their careers.

-On Feb.
-6, several former Searchlight runners-up received multiple Juno nominations in various categories.
+In 2018, several former Searchlight runners-up received multiple Juno nominations in various categories.
 Below, we take a look at everyone who got a Juno nod.

 The Jerry Cans

 This dynamic band from Iqaluit has made a name for itself by blending traditional Inuit throat singing with upbeat folk and rock music.
 The Jerry Cans took part in Searchlight 2013, and their career has been on the up and up ever since.
 In 2017, the Jerry Cans' song "Northern Lights" was covered by hundreds of students across the country in our annual Canadian Music Class Challenge.
 This month, the Jerry Cans received their first Juno nominations of their career for breakthrough group of the year and contemporary roots album of the year.

 Upon hearing the news, the Jerry Cans tweeted: "HOLY SHIT!!!!!!
 It's -34 in Iqaluit and my internet took like 12 mins to load this tweet....but....!!!!!

 The Dead South

 This well-hatted traditional roots band out of Regina first came to our attention when the Dead South surged through the early rounds of Searchlight 2014.
 Ever since, the bandmates have become a touring machine, known far and wide for their engaging live show that features choreographed moves.
 The Dead South received its first Juno nominations of its career for breakthrough group of the year and traditional roots album of the year.